ToshioCP/Gtk4-tutorial/gfm/sec27.md

 If it is NULL, then `g_cclosure_marshal_generic ()` is used as a marshaller.
 It is a generic marshaller function implemented via libffi.
 - `n_params` is the number of parameters.
-- `params` points expressions for each parameter.
+- `params` points expressions for each parameter of the call back function.
 - `callback_func` is a callback function.
 - `user_data` is user data.
 You can add it for the closure.